-Directory submissions used to be a valid, for sale white hat SEO strategy.
+Directory submissions used to be a valid, white hat SEO strategy.
 The goal of a directory was to offer a site on which content could be placed and then linked back to another website.
-Essentially, click it was at that time a good way to get lots of inbound links which made it perfect for SEO purposes.
-However, cure with the recent updates to the Google algorithm, specifically the Penguin update, a once popular and legitimate practice has become black hat.
+Essentially, it was at that time a good way to get lots of inbound links which made it perfect for SEO purposes.
+However, with the recent updates to the Google algorithm, specifically the Penguin update, a once popular and legitimate practice has become black hat.

 How time changes things